John Eliot Gardiner: Life and career

 Gardiner has recorded over 250 albums, most of which have been published by Deutsche Grammophon and Philips Classics, and by the Soli Deo Gloria label, which specialises in recordings by Gardiner and by his ensembles.

 Gardiner is most famous for his interpretations of Baroque music on period instruments with the Monteverdi Choir and the English Baroque Soloists, but his repertoire and discography are not limited to early music.
 With the Orchestre Révolutionnaire et Romantique, Gardiner has performed a wide range of Classical and Romantic music, including many works of Berlioz and all of Beethoven's symphonies.
 A recording of the third symphony of the latter was used in a dramatisation by the BBC of Beethoven's writing of that symphony.
 Gardiner has served as chief conductor of the North German Radio Symphony Orchestra and has appeared as guest conductor with such major orchestras as the Berlin Philharmonic, Boston Symphony Orchestra, Chicago Symphony Orchestra, Cleveland Orchestra, London Symphony Orchestra, Philharmonia, Royal Concertgebouw Orchestra and Vienna Philharmonic.
 Gardiner is also well known for his refusal to perform the music of Richard Wagner; in a 2008 interview for Gramophone Gardiner said, 'I really loathe Wagner – everything he stands for – and I don't even like his music very much.'
 Gardiner has been the subject of various allegations of rudeness and bullying of performers and colleagues.

+In 2005, he was featured in BBC's Bach Christmas broadcasts.
 In late 2012, citing health concerns, he cancelled his planned December 2013 tour of Australia with the Monteverdi Choir and the Australian Chamber Orchestra.
-In 2013, Gardiner published the book Bach: Music in the Castle of Heaven.
-In 2014. he started a five-year term as President of the Leipzig Bach Archive, being succeeded by Ton Koopman in that position in 2019.
+In 2013, Gardiner published Music in the Castle of Heaven: A Portrait of Johann Sebastian Bach.
+In 2013, he narrated the BBC Two documentary Bach: A Passionate Life.
+In 2014, he started a five-year term as president of the Leipzig Bach Archive, being succeeded by Ton Koopman in that position in 2019.
 One of the realisations during Gardiner's presidency was the Archive's collaboration to the Bach 333 box set with the complete recordings of Johann Sebastian Bach's works, released in 2018.

-Gardiner conducted his Monteverdi Choir and English Baroque Soloists in a pre-service concert at Westminster Abbey for the Coronation of King Charles III.
+Gardiner conducted his Monteverdi Choir and English Baroque Soloists in a pre-service concert at Westminster Abbey for the Coronation of Charles III.

-In 2013, he narrated the BBC Two documentary Bach: A Passionate Life.